 In terms of insurance for bus accidents, depending on the state, it might be a single pool of money that covers all injured passengers (this, of course, presents limitations if injuries are considered significant or catastrophic), or it might be individual policies.

-If you are a common carrier who injured your passengers, you should speak with a Florida attorney as soon as possible.
-The rules are constantly evolving for ride-sharers, and even dealing with something “straightforward” like a bus accident can be insanely complicated, considering how many individual claims there might be.
-Let a lawyer help you sort it all out.
+If you are a common carrier who injured your passengers, you should speak with a Colorado attorney as soon as possible.
+The rules are constantly evolving for ride-sharers, and even dealing with something "straightforward" like a bus accident can be absurdly complicated, considering the number of individual claims involved.
+Let a lawyer help you sort through everything.